beshoyr100/IT-U-Humanitarian-SOS-SMS/README.md

 - Make sure you have write permissions in the folder
 - Check if `messages.json` file appears after adding a message

+**Problem**: GUI Doesn't work properly
+- This can happen in the current version if you open only main.py using VScode.
+- Open the project folder with VScode then run `main.py` and it should work fine.

+## Testing
+- run `testing.py` and continue through the breakpoint by clicking `c`
+- You can see everything is working as intended.

 Enjoy Our APP! 🚀